microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/lab/README.md

 ---

 Awesome, now that you're warmed up with our tools, let's dive into our agent.
-1. [] Close the DevTools browser, and make sure to kill the terminal by clicking on the trash button before proceeding to the next exercise.
+1. [] Close the DevTools browser, and make sure to kill the terminal by holding CTRL+C on the keyboard.
+This will kill the entire program, please do this before proceeding to the next exercise.

 ---
 Go ahead and close DevTools and close your Visual Studio Code window.

-**Please proceed to the next section.** (Navigation aids are at bottom right)
+**Please proceed to the next section.** (Navigation aids are at the bottom right)
 ===

-## Exercise 3: AI Foundry Resource Setup
+## Exercise 3: Setting Up AOAI on AI Foundry

-For today, we're going to be working with our **Tech Support Agent**.
+Today, we're going to be working with a **Tech Support Agent**.

 > The Tech Support Agent helps employees answer general tech-related questions and more importantly, help users order new laptops.
 Like most agents, intelligence is key here.
-The agent can recommend certain laptops based on user needs and help you place an order for a laptop all using conversational based AI.
+The agent can recommend certain laptops based on user needs and help you place an order for a laptop all using conversational-based AI.
 This example uses a RAG service to store laptop information and uses that to help guide and place orders for users.

 >[!knowledge] The Tech Support agent is built with the Teams AI Library and shows how easy it is to use activity handlers, dialogs, adaptive cards, and AI to create a fun, interactive agent with just a few building blocks.

 ### Step 1: Get your Azure AI Foundry Keys
+>[!knowledge] We will be using Azure AI Foundry to deploy an Azure OpenAI gpt-4o model.

 ---
-1. [] Open the Microsoft Edge from the desktop, copy and paste the link to navigate to +++https://ai.azure.com/resources+++.
+1. [] Open the Microsoft Edge from the desktop.
+Copy and paste the link to navigate to +++https://ai.azure.com/resources+++.
 Make sure this opens **inside** of your VM.

 2. [] You will be requested to sign in.
 Open this lab's **Resources** tab, and sign in with the provided **Username** and **Tap (Temporary Access Pass)**.
 > [!warning] If you are stuck in a sign in loop, try reopening the link.